 You will need a formal Data Agreement.
-This process is separate fro your research review approval and will be completed after you receive approval.
-This agreement is a formal legal agreement, and once it is fully executed, you may submit your data request HERE.
-Please recognize that data retrieval services are in high demand and your request may take up to 30 business days, or 6-8 weeks, to process.
+This process is separate from your research review approval and will be completed after you receive approval.
+This agreement is a formal legal agreement, and once you sign and return a hard copy of the agreement, you may submit your data request HERE.
+Please recognize that data retrieval services are in high demand and your request will take at least 60 business days to process.

 I am interested in submitting a grant application.
 Where should I start?